-Landscape and Xeriscape Design, Austin Texas
+Landscape and Xeriscape Design, Austin

 The first thing to consider when planning a landscape installation is how long you plan to live in your home.
 If you are there for a good long time, or you want it to suit you no matter how long you plan to be there, then have at it.
 If you are considering a move in the next few years.
 I suggest you read up on how to stage your home for sale before you start.

 Something a lot of people neglect to consider is the maintenance that goes along with the garden your designer has created for you.
-Your designer should ask questions about your life, ages of your children, pets how much time you travel with work or for play and how often you want to be in the garden doing maintenance.
-My goal is to give you a garden that requires real work every Spring and Fall, not every week or every month.
+Your designer should ask questions about your life, ages of your children, pets, and how much time you travel with work or for play.
+My goal is to give you a garden that requires work every Spring and Fall, not every week or every month.
 This is achieved by choosing the right plants for the space and by placing the plants with enough room from sidewalks, patios and each other, so that they do not require trimming.

-Another important consideration is to be realistic about what are your priorities and what are your dreams for this project.
-If a budget has to be met, it is important to keep your needs in check.
-If you must establish some shade before you can enjoy your space, then obviously some trees or a covered patio are a priority or all the flowers in the world will not encourage you to spend time outside.
+Another important consideration is to be realistic about what your priorities and dreams are for this project.
+If a budget has to be met, keep your needs in check.
+If you must establish some shade before you can enjoy your space, then obviously trees or a covered patio are a priority or all the flowers in the world will not encourage you to spend time outside.

 Lisa’s Landscape & Design ( “like” me on facebook!)